enemonsieur/offis_repo/PROJECTS/VIsual NP/Type of Retinal P.md

  The uneven photoreceptor density within the retina presents a major challenge.
 Since the density of cone photoreceptors decreases with increasing retinal eccentricity, uniform phosphene generation throughout the visual field would require MEAs with varying electrode diameters and inter-electrode spacing.
 Novel MEA designs that promote glial and neuronal migration may allow for lower stimulation levels and more densely packed arrays ([Butterwick et al., 2009](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B22); [Spira and Hai, 2013](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B136)). #retinalcochlea
  **It is positioned within the largely degenerated photoreceptor layer and directly interface with retinal bipolar cells.** Since they interact with outer-retinal tissue, subretinal prostheses retain substantial intra-retinal signal processing.
+=>They directly stimulate the photoreceptors so may not even need transduction to electric current.
+The downside is that the eye has to be permeable to light.

+#### Epiretinal

+Epiretinal prostheses interact with retinal ganglion cells.
+Owing to their downstream placement, epiretinal prostheses have a wider therapeutic potential than subretinal prostheses.

+ Epiretinal arrays can even selectively stimulate ganglion cells or bipolar cells based on stimulation parameters, including pulse polarity and duration ([Boinagrov et al., 2014](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B12)).
+Optimization of these features can reduce functional threshold levels, thus allowing for smaller electrode-diameters and denser MEAs before surpassing physiological safety limits.
+The implants are located adjacent to the spacious vitreous humor.
+This allows for larger electrical componentry and mitigates electrically-induced heat absorption by nearby tissue.
+However, unlike subretinal MEAs that are held in place by the underlying retinal pigment epithelium
+Currently there is an FDA-approved retinal prostheses ([Luo and Da Cruz, 2016](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B97)) which consists of a 60-electrode epiretinal device that has yielded patient improvements in spatial motor tasks ([Ahuja et al., 2011](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B2)), motion detection ([da Cruz et al., 2016](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B42)), and letter-reading performance ([Da Cruz et al., 2013](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B41)).
+=> Enter mr. Argus.

+### Optic Nerve